 As a further check, I investigate the robustness of my estimates to the use of an alternative definition of the treatment dummy for paternal retirement.
 A common concern is that as children age, they are more likely to leave the parental home regardless of their fathers' retirement status.
-In order to allow for this possibility, I define a time frame of three years, and construct a binary variable that is set to 1 if the father retired prior to the child's first move-out within the time frame and 0 otherwise.
+To allow for this possibility, I define a time frame of three years and construct a binary variable that is set to 1 if the father retired prior to the child's first move-out within the time frame26 and 0 otherwise.
 This approach is similar in spirit to that of van Ours (2003), who refers to this time frame as the "incubation period" to identify a gateway effect of cannabis on cocaine.
-The results are presented in Panel B of Table 10.
-Reassuringly, these parameter estimates resemble those obtained in the benchmark specification, with the only difference being that in Southern Europe the magnitude of the estimated effects of paternal retirement becomes slightly smaller.
+The results are presented in Panel A of Table 8.27 Reassuringly, these parameter estimates resemble those obtained in the benchmark specification (see Table 5), with the only difference being that in Southern Europe the magnitude of the estimated effects of paternal retirement becomes slightly smaller.